Speak out

 Public lands have been described as America’s “best idea.”
 They are natural sanctuaries, sources of generational inspiration, and for some, ancestral homelands.
 Every citizen has a right to experience them and a paired responsibility for their welfare and protection.
 So, recent news coming from Washington D.C. - possible plans to sell off our public lands and the firing of the staff needed to protect and access the - has ours and the outdoor community’s attention.

-contact your Congressional Representatives
+South dakota Congressional Representatives

-Our organization is based in South Dakota, so we are sharing our Congressional Delegation.
 If you are not from South Dakota, please follow this link to locate your Congressional Representatives at USA.Gov.

 Call